Chart Color Schemes

 Pelican Waters lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Pelican Waters' population, as of November 2025, is estimated at around 8,339 people.
-This reflects a growth of 946 individuals since the 2021 Census, which reported a population of 7,393 people.
-The increase is inferred from AreaSearch's estimate of the resident population as 8,105 in June 2024, based on ABS ERP data, and an additional 442 validated new addresses since the Census date.
-This results in a density ratio of 999 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
-Pelican Waters' growth rate of 12.8% since the 2021 census exceeded both the non-metro area's 8.8% and the national average, positioning it as a growth leader in the region.
+Pelican Waters' population, as of November 2025, is estimated at around 8,317.
+This figure reflects a growth of 924 people since the 2021 Census, which reported a population of 7,393.
+The increase was inferred from AreaSearch's resident population estimate of 8,189 in June 2024, based on the latest ERP data release by the ABS, and an additional 442 validated new addresses since the Census date.
+This results in a density ratio of 997 persons per square kilometer.
+The area's growth rate of 12.5% exceeded both the non-metro average (8.8%) and national average, making it a regional growth leader.
 Interstate migration contributed approximately 59.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are used.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
-Future population trends project an above median growth for locations outside capital cities, with Pelican Waters expected to grow by 1,323 persons to 2041, reflecting a total increase of 10.6% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted, applying proportional growth weightings for age cohorts in line with ABS Greater Capital Region projections released in 2023.
+Future population trends project above median growth for locations outside capital cities, with the Pelican Waters statistical area (Lv2) expected to grow by 1,327 persons to 2041, reflecting a total increase of 10.9% over the 17 years.

 Frequently Asked Questions - Population